 Pros and Cons of a Real Estate Debt Investment

-In general, a debt investment is considered to be “safer” than an equity investment for the following reasons:
+In general, a debt investment is considered to be “safer” than an equity investment for the following four reasons:

 - Repayment Priority: Senior debt investors are first in line to be repaid.
 If the property and loan performs as expected, this can be a relative non-issue, but this distinction can be particularly important in the event of a bankruptcy or foreclosure.
 When a property is sold, senior debt investors get paid first.